7th May 2019

 Organic/ natural materials and alternatives

 Marble with its natural look and organic shapes pairs well with earthy materials.
-While terracotta tiles that were once used as borders, now cover entire floors of rooms, as well as accent walls and fireplaces, giving spaces a warm and earthy feel.
+While terracotta tiles and stones that were once used as borders, now cover entire floors of rooms, as well as accent walls and fireplaces, giving spaces a warm and earthy feel.

 Demand for substitute or alternative materials is on the rise when it comes to interior design.
 They’re often more budget-friendly and are more sustainable; they can be more durable than the authentic materials which ties into the concept of longevity in design.